המוסד למען קדושת חיי אדם

 May there be abundant peace from Heaven, and good life upon us and upon all Israel.
 Amen.

 Cecily Routman is the founder and president of the Jewish Pro-Life Foundation.
-She is against abortion homicide in general and among Jews in particular and laments secular policy making in Israel that results in loss of Jewish life and delays the messianic redemption.
-She envisions a Torah based holy Land of Israel and a world that respects the life of every human being.
+She opposes abortion homicide in general and among Jews in particular and laments secular policy making in Israel that results in loss of Jewish life and delays the messianic redemption.
+Cecily envisions a Torah based holy Land of Israel and a world that respects the life of every human being from conception.

 Search